A Truly Engaging & Adaptive Software Experience

 The Student Dashboard allows students to take an active role in their ongoing improvement, thus motivating them to persevere and challenge themselves.
 Progress allows students to track their advancement through each Zone, their results on mSkills assessments, and their SMI Quantile growth.

-A GPS Built From the Common Core Progression to Algebra
+A GPS Built From the Progression to Algebra

 The Topic GPS lets students know exactly where they are in the program.
-Based on the Common Core Progression to Algebra, students track their mastery toward Common Core standards, and learn why the current topic is crucial for developing understanding in upcoming and grade-level topics.
+Based on the progression to algebra, students track their mastery toward Common Core standards, and learn why the current topic is crucial for developing understanding in upcoming and grade-level topics.

 Access to Library of Instructional Media